Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Triangle Structure Inequalities

-The methods used to derive these inequalities are largely based on the Inflation Technique~\cite{Inflation}.
-A summary of the Inflation Technique and other methods used will be deferred to \cref{sec:inflation_technique_summary} where unfamiliar readers will find a succinct yet sufficient presentation of the requisites.
 We emphasize that each of these causal compatibility inequalities independently provides a positive resolution of Fritz's problem.
-The inequalities are derived without making use of Bell's theorem; rather, they follow from the Inflation Technique's broader perspective on non-classicality as a special case of causal inference.
+The inequalities are derived without making use of Bell's theorem; rather, they follow from the Inflation Technique's broader perspective on nonclassicality as a special case of causal inference.
+Afterwards, Section~\ref{sec:fritz_problem_revisit} returns to the topic of Fritz's problem and the status of our resolution.